StarWhiz/docker_deployment_notes/pureftpd/README.md

 ```

 ### Notes
-Make sure port 521 is open on your firewall.
+Make sure port 521 is open on your firewall or ufw.
 Do not use Caddy for this.
 Just `docker-compose up -d` when you are done.

 Connect to the ftp server with your IP:521 and the USERNAME + PASS set in .env.